rohithdesikan/filesystem_restapi/README.md

 ## Testing
 I followed test driven development strategy writing up the necessary tests, especially for the `GET` method before testing.
 I used FastAPI's client testing service called TestClient which uses pytest and requests in the background.
-To run tests, in the app directory, run:
+To run tests, first create a bash variable called ROOT_DIR which takes in the path to `.../app/test_folder`. `test_folder` is a new folder which will be created during the test.
+After this, in the app directory, run:

 `pytest`

-Note that a test_folder is created in this exercise.
+Note again that a `test_folder` is created in this exercise.
 This needs to be deleted before running the tests again.
+These tests will not work if the `test_folder` exists as it cannot test the creation of a new folder or file.

 ## Additional Work
+* Change the testing suite to add and delete files and folders as needed within each test instead of across the entire script or figure out a way to use a test folder across multiple test functions.
 * Implement a `PUT` method, which will follow the same strategy as the `POST` and `DELETE` methods and some additional tests
 * Do `emptyfolder` and `deletefolder` need to be separated?
 This is a design choice that can be changed.
-Likewise, if `createfolder` and `createfile`
+Likewise, `createfolder` and `createfile` can be combined into a single `create` if necessary.
-* Change the testing suite to add and delete files and folders as needed within each test instead of across the entire script or figure out a way to use a test folder across multiple test functions.
 * Add permission and owner controls for file creation
-* CREATE A HELM CHART
+* Create a helm chart